IntegrationCommunityBe/integrationcommunitybe.github.io/_pages/about.md

 permalink: /about
 ---

-Integration Community is a Belgian user group with .....
+Integration Community is a Belgian user group with the focus on Microsoft Integration technology.

 ## Board